The Key Metrics in a Call Centre for Monitoring Performance

 • Customer Satisfaction (CSAT): 80-90%

-By comparing their performance against these benchmarks, call centres can gauge their performance relative to industry standards.
+Centre quality monitoring tools are essential for ensuring compliance with these industry benchmarks and maintaining high service standards.
 This comparison can highlight strengths and reveal opportunities for improvement, ensuring that all customers consistently deliver high-quality service and maintain customer satisfaction.

 Author